tcmorris/tcmorris.github.io/_posts/2016-06-22-getting-started-with-models-builder.md

 ### PureLive

 This is the default option with Umbraco and is designed as an easy way to get started.
 You shouldn't have to do anything clever and you will have strongly typed models in your views.
 Except that, this doesn't come with intellisense and you can't use them anywhere else apart from your views.
+This is all possible via some in memory compilation, at runtime.

 <img src="/public/images/models_builder_purelive.jpg" title="Models Builder - PureLive" />

-> The main point here is that it's really easy to edit your templates and all of this can be done from within Umbraco without the need for an application restart.
+> The main point here is that it's really easy to edit your content types and templates from within Umbraco without the need for an application restart.

 ### Dll Models